spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/custom-link.md

           |--index.css
    ```

-   When using an URL to locate the local webpage, you can treat the **local-ui** folder as the root folder and you must
+   When using a URL to locate the local webpage, you can treat the **local-ui** folder as the root folder and you must
    use absolute paths to locate your assets.
 For example, from **customizations.json**, you can locate the HTML file in
    the example with `/app/index.html`.